techidaily/site-win11-tips/source/_posts/how-to-launch-and-configure-win-11-sandbox.md

 ## How to Set Up Windows Sandbox in Windows 11

  Windows Sandbox is an optional feature, which means you'll have to install it from the Optional features section.
-You can[add and remove optional features from the Windows Features dialog](http://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) .
+You can [add and remove optional features from the Windows Features dialog](http://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) .
 Alternatively, you can use PowerShell or Command Prompt for a swift installation of Windows Sandbox.

  While the setup process is easier, your computer must meet some system requirements.
 Windows 11 Pro, Education, or Enterprise running computers with virtualization support are Windows Sandbox compatible.
 In most cases,[if your system can run Windows Hyper-V](https://www.makeuseof.com/windows-11-enable-hyper-v/) , it should also run Windows Sandbox.